Resource complexity of Symmetry Protected Topological phases

-In conclusion, we calculated and analyzed the rank $2$ Stabilizer Renyi Entropy $\mathcal{M}_2$ to look for the contribution that topological order adds to quantum magic.
-To isolate this element, we focused on models that have a duality symmetry between a SPTP and a trivial one, such as the dimerized XX model, which is directly mappable onto the SSH model, and the Cluster-Ising chain.
-The long-range entanglement that characterizes SPTPs is known to be a precious resource that is expected to provide a quantum advantage~\cite{Chen2010,Chen2011}, and accordingly we expected an increase in SRE between dual points.
-Surprisingly, however, we found that they exhibit exactly the same amount of magic.
-A sub-extensive asymmetry appears only under open boundary conditions, which break the exact duality and introduce small corrections to the SRE.
-This finite difference is not a constant throughout the phase and as a final proof of its non-topological origin we checked that the quantum Ising chain presents the same phenomenology.
+In conclusion, we have analyzed the rank-$2$ Stabilizer R\'enyi Entropy $\mathcal{M}_2$ to investigate the possible contribution of topological order to quantum magic in 1D SPTPs.
+To isolate it, we focused on models exhibiting an exact duality, namely the dimerized XX model and the Cluster–Ising model.
+Since SPTPs are generally regarded as valuable quantum resources expected to yield computational advantage within the MBQC framework, an enhancement of $\mathcal{M}_2$ between dual points might be anticipated.
+On the contrary, we find that the dual phases exhibit identical amounts of magic.
+A subextensive asymmetry appears only under open boundary conditions, where the duality is broken by edge effects, introducing finite corrections to $\mathcal{M}_2$.
+This difference is not constant across the phase and, as confirmed by the identical behavior observed in the quantum Ising chain, is of non-topological origin.
 These results are summarized in Table~\ref{Table:recap}.
+Our findings stand in stark contrast to the case of topological frustration in one dimension~\cite{Maric2020b, MaricFate, Torre2024, koziccoherence2025}, where the introduction of a delocalized topological excitation into the ground state leads to an additional contribution to quantum magic that grows logarithmically with system size~\cite{Odavic2023, Catalano2025}.